William Skirving: A Friend of the People

 In 1792 he also became active in setting up the Edinburgh Society of Friends of the People an organisation of Radical Whigs and other reformers inspired by the ideals of the French Revolution.
 In December 1792, when the Edinburgh Society held its first political convention, he was appointed general secretary to the convention.
 At that time, the only precedents for such conventions were in the French and American Revolutions.
 The Friends of the People called for universal suffrage, annual elections and were seeking to make contact with like-minded groups such as the United Irishmen.
-Although the Society made a point of saying that they were not advocating riot, revolution or republicanism, but wanted to work for Parliamentary change, their ideas were nonetheless highly threatening to the British Government, which had managed to resist much more moderate changes supported by the Whigs.
+Although the Society made a point of saying that they were not advocating riot, revolution or republicanism, but wanted to work for Parliamentary change, their ideas were nonetheless highly threatening to the first Pitt ministry, which had managed to resist much more moderate changes supported by more radical Whigs.
 Thomas Muir, a young lawyer who was Vice President to the Convention, and the voice of the radical faction, was charged with sedition, partly on the grounds of reading aloud an address from a representative of the United Irishmen.
 When the next convention was held, the Reverend Thomas Fyshe Palmer who had taken on Muir's role, was arrested.
 The charge against him was preparing for publication and circulating a pamphlet written by George Mealmaker.
 William Skirving remained as secretary through these arrests and arranged for the publication an account of the trial of Thomas Fyshe Palmer.

 By the third convention, Whig members of Parliament, lawyers and other upper middle class supporters had abandoned the Societies in fear, in both Edinburgh and London.
 The third convention was made a national convention and attended by representatives from the English societies for Friends of the People, as well as members of the Corresponding societies.
 This created a more radical atmosphere, with the representatives adopting the title Citizen, and so on.
 Despite the rhetoric, it was clear that the Government was successfully crushing the Friends of the People and at the same time forestalling once again any of the much more moderate reforms to entrenched privilege which had been advocated by the Whigs (and which would benefit Whigs electorally).
 At this convention, Frenchman Maurice Margarot, the President of the London Corresponding Society, Englishman Joseph Gerrald, and Skirving were arrested.
 This convention was considered incendiary by authorities because of its goals of universal suffrage and annual parliaments.
 Skirving was charged with circulating the seditious pamphlet that Fyshe Palmer had prepared for publication and with organising seditious associations and meetings (through his role as secretary).
 After a trial on 6–7 January he was sentenced to fourteen years transportation.